-There are three ways of considering the Tantra, each acceptable in its own degree: firstly, there is the relatively external way of scholarship, concerned largely with accumulating information and sifting source-material-here questions of influences and origins, and of historical affinities generally, will play a part; secondly, there is the essential and normal way of regarding Tantra, which can also be called the 'traditional' way, under its twofold aspect of a wisdom (prajna) and a method (upaya) or, in other words, a metaphysical theory (lest we forget it, the primitive meaning of the Greek word theoria is "vision" $= \overline{cq} + \overline{q} +$
+There are three ways of considering the Tantra, each acceptable in its own degree: firstly, there is the relatively external way of scholarship, concerned largely with accumulating information and sifting source-material-here questions of influences and origins, and of historical affinities generally, will play a part; secondly, there is the essential and normal way of regarding Tontra, which can also be called the "traditional" way, under its twofold aspect of a wisdom (prajna) and a method (upaya) or, in other words, a metaphysical theory (lest we forget it, the primitive meaning of the Greek word theoria is "vision"=दर्शन, = झभ) together with its appropriate means of concentration, its yogic expedients; thirdly there is what might be described as a generalised "tantrik sense", whereby it is possible to recognise the existence. in places where the name of Tantra has been unknown, of analogous doctrines and methods, thus providing concurrent evidence in favour of the spiritual methods in question.
+Let us see how the Tantra will appear when viewed from each of these different angles.

-Firstly, the scholarly appraoch : it should be pointed out, from the outset, that this manner of regarding the subject (or indeed any subject) can be given both a legitimate and an illegitimate form.
-The true value of scholarship in an ancillary one: it is obviously advantageous to the student, whether engaged in a strictly religious pursuit or otherwise to be provided with reliable texts and references of various kinds, a task which he himself, lacking the detailed knowledge and training, could hardly undertake for himself; likewise it may be helpful, in an indirect way, to form a picture of the historical background of one's religion; and again, a discussion by experts of the exact bearing of the various technical terms figuring in one's texts can be very useful since in course of time people often lose sight of certain shades of meaning these terms will have borne for the authors who first used them and which more or less thoughtless repetition may afterwards have blurred-this applies especially to translated texts.
-All this pertains to the cardinal Buddhist virtue of "mindfulness" in varying proportions, from which it can be seen that the conscientious scholar is able to render a very genuine service in this field.
+Firstly, the scholarly approach : it should be pointed out. from the outset, that this manner of regarding the subject (or indeed any subject) can be given both a legitimate and an illegitimate form.
+The true value of scholarship is an ancillary one: it is obviously advantageous to the student, whether engaged in a strictly religious pursuit or otherwise, to be provided with reliable texts and references of various kind, a task which he himself, lacking the detailed knowledge and training could hardly undertake for himself; likewise it may be helpful, in an indirect way, to form a picture of the historical background of one's religion; and again, a discussion by experts of the exact bearing of the various technical terms figuring in one's texts can be very useful, since in course of time people often lose sight of certain shades of meaning these terms will have borne for the authors who first used them and which more or less thoughtless repetition may afterwards have blurred-this applies especially to translated texts.
+All this pertains to the cardinal Buddhist virtue of "mindfulness" in varying proportions, from which it can be seen that the consciencious scholar is able to render a very genuine service in this field.